bekk/k8s-workshop/README.md

 4. Apply the changes.
 5. Verify the secret is injected by running `kubectl exec -it <pod-name> -- env | grep PODINFO_API_KEY`.

+## Debugging and Observability

+When things go wrong, you need tools to investigate.

+### Logs

+Logs are the first place to look when an application is behaving unexpectedly.

+1. View logs for a pod: `kubectl logs <pod-name>`.
+2. Follow logs in real-time: `kubectl logs -f <pod-name>`.
+3. If a pod has multiple containers, specify the container name: `kubectl logs <pod-name> -c <container-name>`.

+> [!TIP]
+> In k9s, you can press `l` to view logs for a selected pod.

+### Events

+Kubernetes emits events when resources change state or when errors occur (e.g., scheduling failures, image pull errors).

+1. List events in the namespace: `kubectl get events`.
+2. Describe a resource to see events related to it: `kubectl describe pod <pod-name>`.

+### Executing commands

+Sometimes you need to poke around inside a running container.

+1. Start an interactive shell: `kubectl exec -it <pod-name> -- /bin/sh` (or `/bin/bash`).
+2. Check file system, environment variables, network connectivity, etc.

+> [!NOTE]
+> Not all containers can run a shell.
+Some minimal containers may not have a shell installed.

 ## Cleanup

 To cleanup the resources created in this workshop, run: